madprops/gifmaker/README.md

 > **width** (Type: int | Default: None)

-Fixed width to every frame.
-Height is always automatic.
+Fixed width of every frame.

+If the height is not defined it will use an automatic one.

+---

+> **height** (Type: int | Default: None)

+Fixed height of every frame.

+If the width is not defined it will use an automatic one.

 ---